revilowaldow/BITC/Sessions/2023/08 13 - Session 7.md

 Fight:
 ![[GorisFlat.png]]

-Let [[Gori]] go in exchange for crab
+Let [[Gori]] go in exchange for crab info:
-[[Sea Blooded Organisation]] approached Gori, make crab deviate, he can disappear Cart moved to ship in dock
+- [[Sea Blooded Organisation]] approached Gori, make crab deviate, he can disappear
+- Cart moved to ship in dock
-Ship is currently embargoed
+- Ship is currently embargoed
-[[The Wisteria]] due to sail in couple days after paperwork cleared.
+- [[The Wisteria]] due to sail in couple days after paperwork cleared.
-One guy on ship to watch out for, steelmonger, Envoy from the West Crab still under big red tarp
+- One guy on ship to watch out for, steelmonger, Envoy from the West
+- Crab still under big red tarp

-[[Nefros]] for information, or for more specific contacts
+- [[Nefros]] for information, or for more specific contacts